-Trying new marketing methods can get discouraging when they don’t seem to yield immediate results, but, as I always remind my staff, it takes an average of 6-8 contacts before a client actually buys.
+Trying new marketing methods can get discouraging when they don’t seem to yield immediate results.
+However, as I always remind my staff, it takes an average of 6-8 contacts before a client actually buys.

-I’ve noticed that consistent marketing is something that sports facilities often struggle with; they’ll market an event or promotion one way but not remind customers 6-8 times.
-At DNA Sports Center, we try to establish every possible way that we can easily get the word out about our events and promotions, and we make sure that marketing tasks are clearly assigned so that we make sure to reach those critical 6-8 contacts.
+I’ve noticed that consistent marketing is something that sports facilities often struggle with.
+They’ll market an event or promotion one way but not remind customers 6-8 times.
+At DNA Sports Center, we try to establish every possible way that we can easily get the word out about our events and promotions.
+Also, we make sure that marketing tasks are clearly assigned so that we make sure to reach those critical 6-8 contacts.

 1. Customize your client login message.